-Progress in courses is graded by Term.
+Progress in courses is graded quarterly.
 Students are graded on the basis of class work, performance and preparation.
+Any grade with an Incomplete will become an F if it is not completed by the conclusion of the one additional term allowed.
 A composite grade is issued at the conclusion of the term.
-Courses with grades of "F", "I" or "W" are not credits successfully completed.
+Courses with grades of "F", "I" or "W' are not credits successfully completed.
 Therefore, although they may be used in the determination of progress and/or grade averages, they cannot be used to meet graduation requirements.
 The following system is used:

 Letter Grade Points Percent

-A = Excellent 4 90-100
+A= Excellent 4 90-100

 B = Above Average 3 80-89

 C = Average 2 70-79

 D = Below Average 1 60-69

 F = Failing 0 Below 60

 I = Incomplete 0

 W = Withdrawal

 Grades of I (Incomplete) are included in the GPA calculation but are not counted as complete for the pace measure.
 Any grade with an Incomplete will become an F if it is not completed by the conclusion of the one additional term allowed.
 All course repetitions are counted as attempts in the pace measurement.
-The second grade for a particular course will replace the first grade in the GPA calculation Transfer credits have no impact on the GPA, and are counted as both attempted and completed in the pace measurement.
+The second grade for a particular course will replace the first grade in the GPA calculation.
+Transfer credits have no impact on the GPA and are counted as both attempted and completed in the pace measurement.